abhi-soni/domain-info/README.md

 ## Usage

 - Select Whois or DNS tab from the navigation bar.
-- Enter a domain name in the search bar.
+- Enter a valid domain name in the search bar.
 - Click on the "Submit" button to fetch the information.
 - The information will be displayed on the screen.
+- User can click on the "Copy" Icon to copy the information to clipboard.

+## Contributing

+Contributions are welcome.
+Feel free to open a pull request or branch from this repo.